 Figure 3.
 Venn diagrams among WE, WG, YE, YG, and the pieplots of the common bacteria.
-(A) Venn diagram between WE and WG at the phylum level; (B) Venn diagram between YE and YG at the phylum level; (C) The pieplot of common phyla between WE and WG ; (D) The pieplot of common phyla between YE and YG ; (E) Venn diagram between WE and WG at the genus level; (F) Venn diagram between YE and YG at the genus level; (G) The pieplot of common genera between WE and WG ; (H) The pieplot of common genera between YE and YG.
+(A) Venn diagram between WE and WG at the phylum level; (B) The pieplot of common phyla between WE and WG ; (C) Venn diagram between WE and WG at the genus level; (D) The pieplot of common genera between WE and WG ;(E) Venn diagram between YE and YG at the phylum level; (F) The pieplot of common phyla between YE and YG ; (G) Venn diagram between YE and YG at the genus level; (H) The pieplot of common genera between YE and YG.

-PCoA showed that the shrimp intestines and water from the greenhouse ponds were similar, yet distinct from the the factory ponds.
-Additionally, the intestine groups in the factory ponds were dissimilar to the factory water (Figure 4).
+PCoA showed that the shrimp intestines and water samples collected from the greenhouse ponds were similar, yet distinct from the the aquaponic ponds.
+Additionally, the intestine groups in the aquaponic ponds were dissimilar to the aquaponic water (Figure 4).
 Nevertheless, there were no significant differences between WG, WE, YE, and YG (P>0.05).